wilsonliaows/docs/formulas/other-formulas.md

 ## lookup

 This formula allows you to lookup values from your Workato lookup tables via a key.
-It is cse sensitive and data type sensitive.
+It is case sensitive and data type sensitive.

 ### Example
-For example, let's use the following lookup table with name `Department Codes` and ID of 6:
+For example, let's use the following lookup table with name `Department Codes`:

 ![Sample department codes lookup table](/assets/images/formula-docs/department-codes-lookup-table.png) *Sample department codes lookup table*